lephleg/nano-node-docker/readme.md

 ### **Quick Start**

-Download the latest release, open a bash terminal and fire up the installation script:
+Download or clone the latest release, open a bash terminal and fire up the installation script:

 ```
 $ sudo ./setup.sh -s
 ```

-**That's it!** You can now navigate to your host IP to check your Nano Node Monitor dashboard. **Write down** your wallet seed as it appears on the output of the installer.
+**That's it!** You can now navigate to your host IP to check your Nano Node Monitor dashboard. **Do not forget to write down** your wallet seed as it appears in the output of the installer.

 #### Available command flags/arguments